Wilma Tisch

-Wilma "Billie" Tisch (née Stein; born 1927) is an American philanthropist.
-She is a graduate of Skidmore College and has served on its board as well as pursuing many other philanthropic ventures.
+Wilma "Billie" Tisch (née Stein; June 25, 1927 – June 7, 2026) was an American philanthropist.
+She was a graduate of Skidmore College and served on its board as well as pursuing many other philanthropic ventures.

-Biography
+Background

 Tisch was born on June 25, 1927, in Long Branch, New Jersey, but grew up in Asbury Park, New Jersey.
 Her father, Joseph Stein, the son of German Jewish immigrants, worked as a journalist and later in the automotive industry and opened the first Cadillac dealership in New Jersey; her mother, Rose Liebesman Stein, was the daughter of Lithuanian Jewish immigrants.
 Her family belonged to a Conservative synagogue.
-She has one sister, the late Myra Cohn.
+She had one sister, Myra Cohn.
 She attended public schools and graduated with a BS from Skidmore College in 1948 with a major in economics and a minor in accounting.

 After school, she took a job with Time, Inc as a secretary and soon after was married to Laurence Tisch in 1948.
-Early in his career, Tisch made his living from kosher hotels which catered to the Jewish community.
+Early in his career, Tisch made his living from kosher Borscht Belt hotels which catered to the Jewish community.